 If you or a family member is able to afford the care and services you need, you can pay for them yourself.

 Many services for adults are funded through Medicaid waivers.
 Waivers provide funding to people who would otherwise be in a nursing home in order for them to be able to live successfully in the community.
 There are many factors that determine eligibility for waivers, such as the type and extent of disability, the prognosis, and financial assets.
 Each waiver provides different types of services.
 More information about waivers.
 Currently, no waivers are available.

 In Clark County, 60% of funding for waivers is provided by the Federal government, and 40% is provided by the generosity of our community through the Developmental Disabilities of Clark County tax levy.

 If you are still living with family and do not have a waiver, you may be eligible for some funding through the Family Needs Assistance program (FNA).
 FNA covers such services as respite care, adaptive equipment, home modifications, and some therapies.
-Contact your Path Coordinator for help in applying for this funding.
+Contact your SSA for help in applying for this funding.